bola-de-gude-12/docs/Continia Document Capture/Getting Started/Frequently Asked Questions/Minimum Requirements/Overview.md

 ---
-title: Overview of minimum requirements for using Document Capture
+title: Minimum requirements for using Document Capture (online)
-date: 16-06-2025
+date: 26-09-2025
-description: The minimum requirements and recommendations for using Document Capture in Business Central.
+description: The minimum requirements for using Document Capture in Business Central online.
 id: DC-482
 lang: en
 ---

-# Overview of minimum requirements for using Document Capture
+# Minimum requirements for using Document Capture (online)
 {{include "dc-online-requirements-overview" "Document Capture"}}